Supearnesh/ml-dog-cnn/capstone_proposal.md

 ### Domain Background

 Neural networks are excellent tools when trying to solve image classification problems.
 Image classification can span a multitude of areas, from multi-class classification problems like determining the make and model of a car to binary classification problems like identifying fire hydrants in images.
 One such image classification problem is identifying dog breeds.
-This is a problem at which a lot of humans, like myself, are not particularly adept, but a neural network can be trained to recognize different breeds in a matter of minutes given a sufficient training set and the necessary infrastructure.
+This is a problem at which a lot of humans, such as myself, are not particularly adept, but a neural network can be trained to recognize different breeds in a matter of minutes given a sufficient training set and the necessary infrastructure.

 For this project, a [Convolutional Neural Network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) will be trained to identify images of dogs and determine the appropriate breed of the canine.
 A CNN looks at images through a filter that convolves across the receptive field, similar to how humans read sentences one word at a time.